yarray/frpy/README.rst

 *Require python Python 3.6+*

-This module is heavily inspired by `flyd`_, with some important design decisions:

-1. The atomic update feature is not ported

-   The atomic update is quite useful but adds too much complexity in my opinion, also the performance gain should not be too much since the diamond style dependencies could be avoided in many scenarios.

-2. Racial conditions are handled by a central event loop, a.k.a a clock stream

-   Python unlike js has no event loop, and the new async API is not easy to use in this case.
-We use the conception of clock when necessary with asyncio event loops underhood.
-Per thread has its clock.

-3. No end stream mechanism is implemented

-   End streams are useful but may introduce too much dynamism and it has an implact on the complexity ofimplementation.
-It may be added in the future after thorough consideration.
+**FRP**, a.k.a. functional reactive programming is a programming paradigm to model time related system better.
+As a rather radical idea, FRP mainly exists in theoretical articles.
+But its (mental) concept is very useful in some cases and has been adopted partially in many tools like Elm or React among others.
+A comprehensive overview of different types of FRP can be found at

 Key concepts
 ------------

 **Stream** is a sequence of events.
 It could also be interpret as states changed stepwise.
 Continuous changing values like sin(x) over [0, 1] is not within the scope unless the changing is sampled as discrete events.
+Each stream has a clock property, an *orphan* stream is a stream whose clock is None.

-**Clock** is the most important concept supporting the Stream to ensure thread-safety and greatly reduce the pain of concurrency.
-Clock is a special Stream whose ``clock`` property is itself.
+**Clock** is a stream whose clock is itself.
+Clock is the most important concept supporting the Stream to ensure thread-safety and greatly reduce the pain of concurrency.
 The simplest clock can be constructed by ``Stream(None)`` whose ``clock`` will be set to self, and the time value can then be injected manually.
 However, in most cases other than tests it's better to use the ``clock`` function to get a self-ticking clock.

 Different clock will provide differents level of capabilities.
 All clock with increasing substractable values enables all operators, no matter the